celestiaorg/celestia-app/specs/src/specs/ante_handler.md

 In addition to the above criteria, the ante handler also has a number of side-effects:

 - The nonce of all tx signers is incremented by 1.

-// TODO(@rootulp):

-- Fees are deducted from the tx's feepayer and added to the fee collector module account.
+- Tx fees are deducted from the tx's feepayer and added to the fee collector module account.